inviqa/LaunchDarklyBundle/README.md

 ## Introduction

-A Symfony bundle to integrate the PHP client for [LaunchDarkly](https://launchdarkly.com) a Feature flag management service.
+A Symfony bundle to integrate the PHP client for [LaunchDarkly](https://launchdarkly.com), a Feature flag management service.

-Documentation of the PHP Client library can be found at [http://docs.launchdarkly.com/docs/php-sdk-reference]()
+Documentation for the PHP Client library can be found at [http://docs.launchdarkly.com/docs/php-sdk-reference]()

 ## Installation